 I believe that paying attention to those things around you which are becoming irrelevant may reveal something which will save your company from failure.
 In fact, if you want to increase your business valuation, pay close attention to what is becoming irrelevant in the world around you!
 It may be the best thing you could do for your company.

-Just last week, the U.S. Post Service announced a massive layoff of its workforce for the first time in its history.
+In 2018, the U.S. Post Service announced a massive layoff of its workforce for the first time in its history.
 Why did this happen?
 It is not because the U.S. Postal Service operated an inefficient business model.
 In fact, I would argue the U.S. Postal System is one of the most efficient business models in our country.
 Could you find another business that could deliver your Christmas Cards and letters sent from Maine to California for 44 cents?

 The U.S. Post Service did not recognize the advances in technology starting in the 1980’s with the facsimile machine followed by email delivery via the internet would result in a diminished need for delivery of documents, letters and payments.